About Us

 The Activities

-Our main activity is the organisation of weekly talks that cover all scientific branches, from physics to medicine, from biology to engineering.
-There is usually time before and after our events, offering a great opportunity to talk with fellow Members and the speaker.
+Our main activity is the organisation of weekly talks that cover all scientific branches, from physics to medicine, from biology to engineering, from chemistry to palaeontology.
+There is usually time before and after our talks, offering a great opportunity to interact with fellow SciSoc members and the speaker.
 For more information on talks see here.
-Join our mailing list to be updated for all our events.We strive to build a scientific community through social events, including our glamorous Annual Founders’ Dinner, the Science Societies’ Garden Party, our Academic Internships Event and our biannual RI Dinner (last held in November 2013).
-We also have organised trips to science facilities of world class importance, such as to the Diamond Light Source, the National Synchrotron Facility, where we were given a tour by the CEO Professor Gerhard Materlik CBE, and to the Large Hadron Collider in Geneva.
+Join our mailing list to be updated for all our events.We strive to build a scientific community through various other social events held throughout the Michaelmas and Lent Terms, including movie nights, formals, and pub quizzes.
+Special events include our glamorous Annual Founders’ Dinner, the Science Societies’ Garden Party, and our Academic Internships Event.